mhetacc/RuntimesConcurrencyDistribution/misc/python.md

 Handlers send log records to appropriate destination

-Should not use `Handler ` directly, instead use as interface for child custom handlers
+Should not use `Handler` directly, instead use as interface for child custom handlers, like the following useful `Handlers`:

-Useful `Handlers`:
-- `FileHandler` send messages to disk files
+- `FileHandler`: send messages to disk files
-- `RotatingFileHandler` to disk files, support max log sizes and file rotation
+- `RotatingFileHandler`: to disk files, support max log sizes and file rotation
-- `StreamHandler` send to stream (file-like objects)
+- `StreamHandler`: send to stream (file-like objects)

 **FileHandler:**